tweag/nickel/doc/manual/merging.md

 ### Documentation

 Documentation is attached via the `doc` keyword.
-Documentation is propagated during merging.
-For example, querying `foo` by using the command `nickel -f config.ncl query foo` on:
+Merging propagates documentation.
+Documentation can be retrieved through `nickel query`, the `:query` command inside the REPL, or when using the LSP.
+For example, we can query `foo` by running `nickel -f config.ncl query foo` on:

 ```nickel
 # config.ncl